 The nice lane in this section ends with a high stone wall, gracing it.

-The lane comes out at a T-intersection at this picnic table, which several peregrinos were utilizing as we walked bay.
-You are 17.3 kilometers into day nine at this intersection.
+The lane comes out at a T-intersection at this picnic table, which several peregrinos were utilizing as we walked by.
+You are 17.3 kilometers into day ten at this intersection.

 At the intersection, a left turn is required onto this quiet paved road, still following the stone wall.